Farm to Cup

 Time to Roast

 In the end, it may only take minutes to brew a cup of coffee, but it takes three to five years of growing the coffee plant and meticulous attention to all of the processes in between to insure that the very best roasted coffee ends up in your cup!
+Farm cup coffee has become a popular way to drink coffee, where it can be traced all the way from the farm to the cup.
 With that being said, as coffee farmers and roasters, we take great care in ensuring the very best coffee is perfectly roasted just for you at US Roast!